The Need for 360 Degree Performance Appraisal Process

 As the performance appraisal time nears, employees become nervous and prefer avoiding it altogether.
 In such cases, it becomes the responsibility of human resources to familiarize employees with the feedback software beforehand so that employees can rest assured that the feedback will be used constructively.

-One such software that resolves your performance appraisal woes is 360 degree feedback.
-A majority of companies that focus on employee development use 360 degree review to analyze performance and latent potential of staff members.
+One such software that resolves your performance appraisal woes is 360 degree performance evaluation.
+A majority of companies that focus on employee development use 360 degree performance evaluation to analyze performance and latent potential of staff members.
 This lets employees map their career trajectory and undertake personal development based on the feedback received from multiple sources.
 On the other hand, organizations consider the results before taking major decisions regarding employees’ career, annual appraisal, or promotion.

-360 degree feedback is the most comprehensive appraisal where the feedback about the employees’ performance comes from all the sources that come in contact with the employee on his job.
+360 degree performance appraisal process is the most comprehensive appraisal where the feedback about the employees’ performance comes from all the sources that come in contact with the employee on his job.
 This method is being used in Maruti Suzuki Motors and HCL.

-Originally used for L&D alone, the use cases of 360 degree tool have significantly evolved over the past decade.
+Originally used for L&D alone, the use cases of 360 degree performance appraisal method have significantly evolved over the past decade.
 The popular application of the tool can be found in using the feedback for half-yearly or annual performance appraisal.
-Whether one agrees with it or not, economic reality has caused an increasing number of organizations to begin using 360-degree feedback for appraisal rather than exclusively for development.
+Whether one agrees with it or not, economic reality has caused an increasing number of organizations to begin using 360 degree performance evaluation for appraisal rather than exclusively for development.

 A blog by ClearCompany reveals that 72% of respondents felt that their performance would improve with corrective feedback.